hoangthienan95/computer-vision-project/README.md

 A recent paper describes a system that can take in “in the wild” scene images to generate complementary items recommendations [4]; however, the model training involves inefficient cropping heuristics that fail on certain clothing items, complicated attention mechanisms to detect each item of clothing in an image, and a manually-curated dataset.
 The authors remark that constructing appropriate ground truth data to learn the notion of compatibility is a significant challenge due to the amount of human effort to label and categorize.

+A system to segment out instances clothing items can help automatically create annotated datasets for fashion using only prevalent everyday scene images as input and not the typical product image (white background with usually one item per image).
+This would help both researchers and consumers keep up with the fast-changing trends.
+Fashion experts can know what people are wearing together, designers can find out the various styles of garments (the position of pockets, neckline on a shirt/pants) and have crowdsourced creative inspirations at their fingertips.

 The effort described in this paper aims to use existing methods to provide a quality instance segmentaiton of fashion items and their attributes using data provided from the 2019 Kaggle iMaterialist [6][7] challenge.

 This effort focuses on the implementation of a Mask R-CNN model and covers the major components of this framework that deliver a state-of-the-art semantic segmentation.
 The Matterport implementation of Mask R-CNN [12] is used as a supporting framework to implement the model into which the iMaterialist data is loaded and trained.